0 Part Course |

 Practical 4

-• implementing the model to Free Cash Flow stage;
+• Implementing the model to the Free Cash Flow stage

 Financing

-Because the bank is active across all sectors, a number of different financing worksheets will be encountered.
-We review each and then implement them in a series of practicals.
+Because the bank is active across all sectors, many different financing worksheets will be encountered.
+During this project finance modelling training course, each is reviewed and implemented in a series of practicals.

 Practicals 5++

-• Implementing several different styles of financing worksheet – annuity, straightline, sculpted to ADSCR (average debt service coverage ratio), sculpted to LLCR (loan life coverage ratio), cash sweeps.
+• Implementing several different styles of financing worksheets – annuity, straight line, sculpted to ADSCR (average debt service coverage ratio), sculpted to LLCR (loan life coverage ratio), and cash sweeps.

 Procedures Upon Receiving a Model

-Any analysis performed on a model is nonsense if the model itself is nonsense or if it has material errors.
-There is no shortcut to model audit - to ensure that there are no errors at all - every unique formula in the model would have to be checked.
-But Model Review is a procedure that allows a recipient to discover if the model has credibility within a maximum time-frame of 30-40 minutes.
+Any analysis performed on a model is nonsense if said model itself is nonsense or if it has material errors.
+There is no shortcut to model audit and to ensure that there are no errors at all, every unique formula in the model has to be checked.
+Model Review during this project finance modelling training course is a procedure allowing the recipient to discover if the model has credibility within a maximum time frame of 30-40 minutes.

 • The recommended layout and inter-relationship of worksheets for a typical project finance model;

-• shortcuts to determine a received models architecture;
+• Shortcuts to determine a received model architecture;

 Models are built to be subjected to analysis.
-The precise detail and nature of the analysis will change from transaction to transaction.
-A well-built model has sitting on top of it a single worksheet where the analyst spends all of his/her time, controlling the inputs, observing the outputs and driving the functionality – scenarios, sensitivities or break-evens.
-If the analyst ever needs to leave the Analysis worksheet the model hasn’t been built properly.
+The precise detail and nature of the analysis will change between transactions.
+A well-built model has sitting on top, a single worksheet where the analyst spends all of their time, controlling inputs, observing outputs and driving functionality; scenarios, sensitivities or break-evens.
+If the analyst ever needs to leave the Analysis worksheet the model hasn’t been built properly

-• identifying (and explaining) the elements the model needs to capture:
+• Identifying & explaining the elements the model needs to capture:

-Our trainer has a unique blend of experience in Law, Corporate Banking, Investment Banking, Corporate Financial Management, General Project Financing Management and Workout.
-He has gained a worldwide reputation for the quality and depth of his training courses which have been developed and presented over 20+ years.
+Redcliffe’s project finance modelling course trainer has a unique blend of experience in Law, Corporate Banking, Investment Banking, Corporate Financial Management, General Project Financing Management and Workout.
+He has gained a worldwide reputation for the quality and depth of training courses both developed and presented over 20+ years.

-• He trained as a lawyer at Cambridge and the Middle Temple and was called to the English bar.
+• This trainer was called to the English bar having trained as a lawyer at Cambridge and the Middle Temple.

-• 5 years with an American bank (Chase), the world’s largest financier of oil & gas projects, as a corporate relationship manager in New York and London.
-In the 5 years in this role, he was exposed to the development of the North Sea projects and petrochemicals.
+• 5 years as a corporate relationship manager in New York and London with American bank Chase, the world’s largest financier of oil & gas projects.
+During this time he was exposed to the development of the North Sea projects and petrochemicals.

 • 6 years of investment banking in Hong Kong and London (Wardley – the investment bank subsidiary of HSBC), primarily involved in mergers and acquisitions and corporate restructurings.

 • 6 years as CFO of a public group with a joint head office in the United States and Australia.
-In this role he was engaged in some 35 acquisitions, over 20 equity raisings and a large number of complex financings, many of them structured on a limited recourse basis.
+In this role, our project finance modelling course trainer was engaged in some 35 acquisitions, over 20 equity raisings and a large number of complex financings, many of them structured on a limited recourse basis.

-• 18 months of being responsible for the ‘workout’ of a company in severe financial difficulties, being appointed as General Manager by KPMG.
+• 18 months responsible for the ‘workout’ of a company in severe financial difficulties, being appointed as General Manager by KPMG.

 The Importance of the Modelling

-Where the financing is done with limited recourse to the company behind the project, the financing is dependent solely on the cash flows generated by the individual project itself.
-It becomes critical that the modelling is done to a high standard.
-In particular, the model will need to test for the volatility of the cash flows.
-It is not the base case that kills, but the occurrence of conditions other than the base case over the life of the project.
+Where financing is carried out with limited recourse to the company behind the project, it’s dependent solely on the cash flows generated by the individual project itself.
+High standards of modelling are now critical and in particular, are required to test for the volatility of cash flows.
+It’s not the base case that kills, but the occurrence of conditions other than the base case over the life of the project.

-The modelling of the project is the key part of the 3-stage analytical process:
+Modelling of the project is the key part of a 3-stage analytical process:

-1. Identification of the circumstances in this particular project that could cause cash flow volatility - i.e. risk identification
+1. Identification of circumstances in this particular project that could cause cash flow volatility - i.e. risk identification.

 3. Structuring the transaction to safeguard it from the potential occurrence of those risks.

-In addition, the model may be important for other purposes, for example, to determine the optimal financing structure, or to determine the feasibility through the valuation of the project.
+Project finance modelling training highlights model importance for other purposes such as determining the optimal financing structure, or denoting feasibility through the valuation of the project.

 REQUEST CALL BACK